 Claiming compensation for injuries as a visitor on a farm

 As well as looking after the safety of their staff, farmers must do all they can to try and keep visitors safe too.
-It’s important that they consider the risks posed to different types of visitors as well.
 For example, some farms operate playgrounds and play areas.
 In this situation, special consideration should be paid to how a child might use the farm and any risks they might encounter.

 Examples of accidents on a farm that could lead to a claim as a visitor include:

 Don’t worry if a scenario similar to yours isn’t listed.
-You could claim compensation for any farming-related injuries if they were caused by somebody else’s negligence.
+You could claim compensation for any farming-related injuries if they were caused by someone else’s negligence.

 Claiming compensation for a fatal accident on a farm